hopscratch/express-cluster/README.md

     {
         count: 5,       // number of workers to spawn: defaults to CPU core count
         respawn: true,  // respawn process on exit: defaults to true
-        verbose: false  // log what happens to console: defaults to false
+        verbose: false, // log what happens to console: defaults to false

         // Attach the given function to each spawned worker.
 The function will
         // be bound to the worker that sent the message so you can setup a two
         // way message bus if you please.
 See examples/messaging.js for an
         // example.
-        workerListener: function(){}
+        workerListener: function(){},

+        // Called once all children are online
+        onlineListener: function(workers) {}
     }